TimeConqueror/Time-Core/README.md

   Blockbench for creating them.
 * On-Fly Blockstate/Model Generator - Allows you to generate simple item/block models and blockstates, so you don't need place them in resources now!
-* Structure Revealer - Can be used for debug purposes, shows bounding box of the every subscribed structure piece.
+* Porting...~~* Structure Revealer - Can be used for debug purposes, shows bounding box of the every subscribed structure piece.~~
 * Comfortable system for Block/Item/TileEntity/Packet/Config Registering - Provides a simple way of creating and registering all specified stuff.
 * Improved Config-Building System - More comfortable way of creating configs.
 * Safe Network System - No more exploits of sending packets to the wrong side.
 * Simple-to-use Reflection system - automatically unlocks fields, methods and constructors, when you're accessing them via Reflection.
-* Client-side Commands - provides the way of creating commands, that exist only on client side.
+* Porting... ~~Client-side Commands - provides the way of creating commands, that exist only on client side.~~

 ## How to add TimeCore as a gradle dependency: